Menopause Mondays: Detecting Menopause Through Testing

 Thyroid workups usually include checking your TSH (thyroid-stimulating hormone).
 If there is an irregularity with your TSH, you may need to get your Total T3 and Free T4 checked as well.
 (Free means it won’t be affected by your estrogen status, not free of charge!)
-Remember that the symptoms for PM&M and a thyroid disorder can be very similar.
+Remember that the symptoms for perimenopause and menopause and a thyroid disorder can be very similar.

 CA-125 (cancer antigen 125) is a protein best known as a blood marker for ovarian cancer.
 It may be elevated with other malignant cancer, including those originating in the endometrium, fallopian tubes, lungs, breasts and gastrointestinal tract.
 Be sure to talk with your doctor about the pros and cons of this test, as the normal value range varies among laboratories and the CA-125 test can result in false positives.

 Cholesterol is a waxy substance produced by the body.
 It makes hormones, skin cells, and digestive fluids.
 Cholesterol levels change in perimenopause and menopause.
 Too much cholesterol can build up artery plaque, narrowing blood vessels and potentially causing a heart attack.
 A cholesterol panel usually includes checking your HDL (high-density lipoprotein or the good cholesterol), LDL (low-density lipoprotein or bad cholesterol) and Triglycerides (molecules of fatty acids), and gives you your total cholesterol/HDL ratio.
 You’ll need to fast for this test, so don’t eat or drink for 12 hours beforehand.